phillipknauss/amqp_client/README.md

 # Rebar-friendly fork of Erlang AMQP client

+This is a fork of jbrisbin's version which targets a forked rabbit_common with fixes to work correctly with reltool.

 This is a fork of the [official RabbitMQ/AMQP Erlang client](https://github.com/rabbitmq/rabbitmq-erlang-client).

 It's meant to be included in your rebar projects in your rebar.config file: